Implicit self-esteem: Overview

 Implicit self-esteem has been specifically defined as "the introspectively unidentified (or inaccurately identified) effect of the self-attitude on evaluation of self-associated and self-dissociated objects".
-Because by definition implicit self-esteem may not be accessible to conscious introspection, measures of implicit do not rely on direct self-reports, but rather infer the valence of associations with the self through other means.
+Because by definition implicit self-esteem may not be accessible to conscious introspection, measures of implicit self-esteem do not rely on direct self-reports, but rather infer the valence of associations with the self through other means.

 The vast majority of implicit self-esteem measures suggest that an individual's self-evaluation spills over to self-related objects.
 Also, these measures reveal that people, on average, have positive self-evaluations.
 The overestimation of one's traits and abilities is argued to be a spillover of positive affect from the self to objects associated with the self.
 This "spillover" is automatic and unconscious.
 Implicit self-esteem therefore offers an explanation of positivity bias for things related to the self.
 Associations are especially important; implicit self-esteem is made up of a series of associations between the self and a positive or negative evaluation of the self.
 This is especially shown in measures of the Implicit Association Test.